Manibharathi476/moviefact/README.md

-This is a project done by manibharathi along with template usage of Creative tim
+This is a project done by P. Manibharathi along with template usage of Creative tim